microsoft/vscode-jupyter/TELEMETRY.md

     ```

     - Properties:
-        - `resourceType`?: `<see below>`
+        - `actionSource`: `<see below>`
-        Used to determine whether this event is related to a Notebooks or Interactive window.
+        Whether this was started by Jupyter extension or a 3rd party.
         Common to most of the events.
         Possible values include:
-            - `'notebook'`
+            - `jupyterExtension`
-            - `'interactive'`
+            - `3rdPartyExtension`
-        - `userExecutedCell`?: `boolean`
+        - `capturedEnvVars`?: `boolean`
-        Whether the user executed a cell.
+        Whether we managed to capture the environment variables or not.
+        In the case of conda environments, `false` would be an error condition, as we must have env variables for conda to work.
         Common to most of the events.
-        - `kernelId`: `string`
-        Hash of the Kernel Connection id.
-        Common to most of the events.
         - `disableUI`?: `boolean`
         Whether the notebook startup UI (progress indicator & the like) was displayed to the user or not.
         If its not displayed, then its considered an auto start (start in the background, like pre-warming kernel)
         Common to most of the events.
-        - `resourceHash`?: `string`
+        - `isUsingActiveInterpreter`?: `boolean`
-        Hash of the resource (notebook.uri or pythonfile.uri associated with this).
-        If we run the same notebook tomorrow, the hash will be the same.
-        Used to check whether a particular notebook fails across time or not.
-        This is also used to map different telemetry events related to this same resource.
-E.g. we could have an event sent for starting a notebook with this hash,
-        and then later we get yet another event indicating starting a notebook failed.
-And another event indicating the Python environment used for this notebook is a conda environment or
-        we have some other event indicating some other piece of data for this resource.
-With the information across multiple resources we can now join the different data points
-        and have a better understanding of what is going on, e.g. why something failed.
+        Whether this resource is using the active Python interpreter or not.
         Common to most of the events.
+        - `kernelConnectionType`?: `KernelConnectionMetadata['kind']`
+        Whether kernel was started using kernel spec, interpreter, etc.
+        Common to most of the events.
+        - `kernelId`: `string`
+        Hash of the Kernel Connection id.
+        Common to most of the events.
+        - `kernelLanguage`: `string`
+        Language of the kernel connection.
+        Common to most of the events.
         - `kernelSessionId`: `string`
         Unique identifier for an instance of a notebook session.
         If we restart or run this notebook tomorrow, this id will be different.
         Id could be something as simple as a hash of the current Epoch time.
         Common to most of the events.
+        - `pythonEnvironmentPackages`?: `string`
+        Comma delimited list of hashed packages & their versions.
+        Common to most of the events.
-        - `isUsingActiveInterpreter`?: `boolean`
+        - `pythonEnvironmentPath`?: `string`
-        Whether this resource is using the active Python interpreter or not.
+        A key, so that rest of the information is tied to this. (hash)
         Common to most of the events.
         - `pythonEnvironmentType`?: `<see below>`
         Found plenty of issues when starting kernels with conda, hence useful to capture this info.